Aritra709/crime-scene-ai/README.md

 - The "blood-like stain" heuristic detects red-dominant regions — it **cannot** distinguish blood from paint/rust/curry; the report says so.
 - Pattern matching scores shared object categories — a triage aid, not case-linking evidence.

-## 🤝 Contributing

-Found a bug, or want to plug in a better model?
-PRs are welcome!

-1. 🍴 Fork the repo
-2. 🌿 Create a feature branch (`git checkout -b feat/your-idea`)
-3. ✍️ Commit your changes
-4. 🚀 Open a Pull Request

-Ideas that would be great next steps: EasyOCR for Devanagari text, a real LLM-backed Hindi translator, Docker Compose for one-command startup, and more crime-relevant YOLO classes.

-## ⭐ Support

-If this project helped you, consider giving it a **star** ⭐ — it helps the project reach more students and hackathon builders.

 ## 📄 License

 [MIT](LICENSE) © Aritra Barman — built for the **Smart India Hackathon (SIH)** demo track.